chicio/chicio.github.io/_posts/2018-04-25-clean-code-objects-data-structures-law-demeter.md

 ---

-In this [previous post](/2017/09/11/clean-code-meaningful-names.html "clean code meaningful names") I describe what Clean Code is and what does it mean to use meaningful names in your code.
+In this [previous post](/2017/09/11/clean-code-meaningful-names.html "clean code meaningful names") I described what Clean Code is and what does it mean to use meaningful names in your code.
 This time I will talk about *Data structures and objects*.
 Two things each programmer have to deal with each day of his/her job life.